What Is BDSM? Submission And Safe Practice

 Dominance and submission

-Individuals who engage in a BDSM relationship take on one of two personas: dominant (doms) or submissive (subs).
+Individuals who engage in a BDSM relationship typically take on one of two personas: dominant (doms) or submissive (subs).
 The dom generally takes control of the sexual encounter and “controls” the sub.
 The sub is the person who bends to the dom's will and allows them to take control.

 Sadism and masochism